 For example, the Jackrabbit Trail, which runs from Keene to Paul Smiths, is the perfect place to lay down a fresh set of tracks.
 With tight turns and varied terrain, those with more experience will delight in finding classic Adirondack ski tours like Avalanche Pass and Marcy Dam.
 Even trails closer to town are fun to venture down.
 The Peninsula Trails, Henry’s Woods, Heaven Hill, and the golf courses all offer prime places to ski just a few minutes from downtown!
 One of my friends said it best: “I like that there are so many places to cross-country ski within a very close proximity to town and that the trails are pretty easy with fun rolling hills.”

 Don't have your own skis?
 No problem!
-Rentals are available from High Peaks Cyclery.
+Rentals are available at High Peaks Cyclery in Lake Placid.
 And if you want some guidance, you can also hire a guide from High Peaks Mountain Guides!

 But what’s your favorite?